Services Plans and Contracts

 Charging the employee for early termination of employment

 Q: I have an issue on which I need Islamic guidance.
-I was working in a company in Karachi whose head office is in another country.
-According to the company’s contract, if any employee leaves the job before completing two years, then he must pay the company two months’ salary.
+I was working in a company, and according to the company’s contract, if any employee leaves the job before completing two years, then he must pay the company two months’ salary.

-My intention was not to leave the company, but some individuals repeatedly placed accusations on me without any evidence or proof.
-They would write emails against me which created difficulties for me.
-Due to this mental stress and false accusations, I was forced to resign even though I did not want to.
+My intention was not to leave the company, but due to mental stress and false accusations against me, I was forced to resign even though I did not want to.

-My question is: according to Shariah, is it obligatory on me to pay this amount?
-Because I did not leave the job by my own will or by deceiving the company, rather I was forced to resign due to their false allegations and inappropriate behavior.
+My question is that according to Shariah, is it obligatory on me to pay this amount?
+I did not leave the job by my own will or by deceiving the company, rather I was forced to resign due to the false allegations and inappropriate behavior.

 Using company funds for hotel and expenses